torproject/stem/docs/tutorials/mirror_mirror_on_the_wall.rst

 Descriptor Type                                                        Description
 ====================================================================== ===========
 `Server Descriptor <../api/descriptor/server_descriptor.html>`_        Information that relays publish about themselves.
 Tor clients once downloaded this information, but now they use microdescriptors instead.
-`ExtraInfo Descriptor <../api/descriptor/extrainfo_descriptor.html>`_  Relay information that tor clients do not need in order to function.
+`ExtraInfo Descriptor <../api/descriptor/extrainfo_descriptor.html>`_  Relay information that Tor clients do not need in order to function.
 This is self-published, like server descriptors, but not downloaded by default.
-`Microdescriptor <../api/descriptor/microdescriptor.html>`_            Minimalistic document that just includes the information necessary for tor clients to work.
+`Microdescriptor <../api/descriptor/microdescriptor.html>`_            Minimalistic document that just includes the information necessary for Tor clients to work.
-`Network Status Document <../api/descriptor/networkstatus.html>`_      Though tor relays are decentralized, the directories that track the overall network are not.
+`Network Status Document <../api/descriptor/networkstatus.html>`_      Though Tor relays are decentralized, the directories that track the overall network are not.
 These central points are called **directory authorities**, and every hour they publish a document called a **consensus** (aka, network status document).
 The consensus in turn is made up of **router status entries**.
 `Router Status Entry <../api/descriptor/router_status_entry.html>`_    Relay information provided by the directory authorities including flags, heuristics used for relay selection, etc.
 ====================================================================== ===========